Free Flying Soul: Artwork and packaging

-Upon initial release, the album cover artwork for Free Flying Soul differed for each of the two main audio formats at that time (CD and cassette).
+Upon initial release, there were two different versions of album cover artwork for Free Flying Soul, depending on the audio format.
 The cat clock featured in the interior artwork was Michaels' own, and the flying creature on the cover of the CD was brought on tour with the band, where it hung inside Hindalong's bass drum.
+The flying frog featured on the cover of the cassette came from the aforementioned Wild Animals store, and according to Hindalong, was his most expensive purchase, costing $400 at that time.
+Initially, photographer Norman Jean Roy refused to take photos of the creatures Hindalong purchased, but was finally cajoled into it by Michaels.